-As long as the member has been in an LTO assignment for at least 10 days, same teacher-same timetable, are paid for the PD/ day provided they are present for the activity.
-This is compulsory to LTOs.
+As long as the member has been in an LTO assignment for at least 10 days, same teacher-same timetable, they are paid for the PD day provided they are present for the activity.
+This is usually compulsory for LTOs.